Ness Mamie Review

 Ease of Use

 Using this bag was easy.
 Of all the bags we tested it could accommodate even the most cramped scenarios with ease.
 Because of its larger depth and width, the Mamie was able to fit all of the pumps and their parts, plus all of the accessories we tested without any issues.
 The adjustable compartments kept the pumps and their parts separate from the rest of the bag.
 We thought this was a very nice feature because it would be easy to lose small parts in such a large bag.
-We awarded this bag a score of 8 of 10 in this category.
+We gave the Mamie a score of 8 of 10 in this metric.

 The Mamie is made with man made materials.
 It is made to look like well used leather, which is attractive and feels sturdy.
 After being subject to our rigorous tests, the bag held together well.
 Other moms who reviewed this bag online also had similar findings.
 The metal zippers still worked easily after heavy use.
 We liked the many compartments and sturdy nylon interior.
 We think this bag is made of very high quality materials and will hold up well over time, which is why we awarded it a score of 8 of 10 in this category.